-When the audio level is restored above -18dBu for 5 consecutive seconds, the Silence Detector assumes that the audio over IP is OK and disconnects the AUX IN from the MPX OUT connector.
+When the audio level is restored above -18dBu for 5 consecutive seconds, the Silence Detector assumes that the audio over IP is OK and routes the audio from Ethernet to the MPX OUT connector.

-If your program has long periods of silence or long pauses between songs and talent, it is recommended to set the audio routing of the Decoder to "Force internal".
-Note: The 5 seconds restoration timer is factory fixed and cannot be modified by the user.
+If your program has long periods of silence, or long pauses between songs and talent, it is recommended to set the audio routing of the Decoder to "Force internal".

+Note: The 5 seconds restoration timer is hardcoded and cannot be modified by the user.